Short corporate bio and images for clients and PRs

 Unusually, Chris owns several humanoid robots, which he hires out to events, companies, and schools.

-Chris Middleton is what used to be called a ‘Renaissance man’.
+Chris Middleton (http://chrismiddleton.company) is what used to be called a ‘Renaissance man’, with a portfolio career.

-The former editor of Computing, Computer Business Review, UCInsight, Child Internet Safety, and Professional Outsourcing magazine (which he co-founded, now known as Intelligent Sourcing), among others.
-Chris has also written for The Guardian, The Times, the BBC, Computer Weekly, and Citywire, among others, founded Strategist magazine, and is a Consulting Editor for diginomica (one million unique visitors) and Computing.
+He is former editor of InternetofBusiness.com, Computing, Computer Business Review, UCInsight, Child Internet Safety, and Professional Outsourcing magazine (which he co-founded, now known as Intelligent Sourcing), among others.
+Chris has also written for The Guardian, The Times, the BBC, Computer Weekly, Blockchain News, I-CIO, and Citywire, among many other titles.
+He founded Strategist magazine, and is a consulting editor for diginomica (two million unique visitors) and Computing.
 Chris has also designed several magazines and websites.

-Chris is the author of a number of books on the creative use of the digital world, including The Complete Guide to Digital Audio, Creating Digital Music and Sound, and Instant Graphics, and is the editor of more than 50 other books on photography, video, movies, design, and robotics.
-He is currently working on two novels.
+Chris is the author of a number of books on the creative use of the digital world (published worldwide in several languages), and is the editor of more than 50 other books on robotics, movie special effects, design, and photography, several of which he contributed to.

-In his spare time, Chris is a photographer, painter (with his own studio in Hove), collector, and skater on vintage boards.
+In his spare time, Chris is a photographer, painter, collector, traveller, movie buff, and skater on vintage boards.
 He lives in Brighton, UK.

-For a full, detailed biography and CV go here.
+For Chris’ full biography and CV, go here.

 This is Chris’ personal website.
-For more information, go to the following pages: Contact/About / Journalist / Magazine Editor / Author / Book Editor / Designer / Musician / Photographer / Strategist magazine.
+For more information, go to the following pages: Contact/About / Journalist / Magazine Editor / Author / Book Editor / Designer / Musician / Photographer / Recent Articles / Robotics Expert